andrewacashner/hearingfaithms/chapters/chapter-2.md

 symbol of spiritual deafness: the first is by Juan Gutiérrez de Padilla from Puebla Cathedral in New Spain, and the other is by Matías Ruíz for the Royal Chapel in Madrid.
-Both pieces present mock catechism scenes with a friar and a man who is deaf or hard of hearing.
+Both pieces present mock catechism scenes with a friar and a "deaf" man.

 #### Laughing at the Deaf: Juan Gutiérrez de Padilla (Puebla, 1651)